samullen/samullen.github.io/_posts/articles/2025-11-06-crawling-the-web-with-elixirs-broadway-and-wallaby.md

 sessions.

-For brevity's sake, I didn't include poolboy's use in this article, but I have another article tackling it's use: [Elixir, Poolboy, and Little's Law](https://samuelmullen.com/articles/elixir-poolboy-and-littles-law).
+For brevity's sake, I didn't include poolboy's use in this article, but I have another article tackling its use: [Elixir, Poolboy, and Little's Law](https://samuelmullen.com/articles/elixir-poolboy-and-littles-law).

 ### Build Crawlers with Protocols or Behaviours